guardianproject/tor-android/README.md

 is reasonably secure, but please ensure you read the instructions and configure it properly.
 Learn more at https://torproject.org/

+## Minimum Requirements

+In order to use tor-android you need to target Android API 21 or higher.

+It runs on the following hardware architectures:
+- arm64-v8a
+- armeabi-v7a
+- x86
+- x86_64

 ## Tor Frequently Asked Questions:

 - https://2019.www.torproject.org/docs/faq